SmokkoZ/accounting/docs/architecture/Frontend_Architecture_v5.md

 **When to use:** review queues, job logs, large tables.

 **2) `@st.dialog` (modal interactions)**
-- Build confirm/override flows in a modal that doesn't disrupt the page.
+- Build confirm/override flows in a modal that doesn’t disrupt the page.
 - Close by calling `st.rerun()` after success.
 **When to use:** SETTLE confirm, manual event creation, applying corrections.

 **3) `st.popover` (compact menus)**
-- Small action menus attached to rows/buttons; opening/closing doesn't rerun the app.
+- Small action menus attached to rows/buttons; opening/closing doesn’t rerun the app.
 **When to use:** per-row actions: copy, edit, deactivate.

 **4) `st.data_editor` enhancements**